tfabris/BlueGigaEmpeg/README.md

-- If your car stereo has a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing, make sure to delete that earlier pairing, because its security key will be reset when you press the RESET/PAIR button in the next step.
+- If your car stereo has a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing, make sure to delete that earlier entry from the car stereo, because its security key will be reset when you press the RESET/PAIR button in the next step.

 - Press the recessed RESET/PAIR button on the BlueGigaEmpeg module.
 Its LED should light up blue for about 30 seconds or so.